-5. Prasad Kit - A unique programme was developed around major shrines by utilising local bio-resources for preparation of items of offerings at these places.
+5. Prasad Kit - A unique programme was developed around major shrines by utilizing local bio-resources for the preparation of items of offerings at these places.
 A total of 15 projects were supported under this programme benefitting around 7000 women.

-6. Rural Bio-resource Complex - Seven projects were supported through State agricultural Universities to establish various technology packages in an integrated manner forming a bio-resource complex for women.
-Such a bio-resource complex has been established at Udaipur, Bikaner, Dharwad, Jorhat, Wayanada (Kerala), Ludhiana and Coimbatore.
+6. Rural Bio-resource Complex - Seven projects were supported through State Agricultural Universities to establish various technology packages in an integrated manner forming a bio-resource complex for women.
+Such a bio-resource complex has been established at Udaipur, Bikaner, Dharwad, Jorhat, Wayanad (Kerala), Ludhiana and Coimbatore.

-KIRAN (Knowledge Involvement in Research Advancement through Nurturing) embraces women-exclusive schemes of Department of Science & Technology (DST) with the mandate to bring gender parity in S&T through gender mainstreaming.
-Different programs and components of KIRAN presented below deal with various crucial issues (break in career primarily due to family responsibilities, self employment, part time career, relocation, etc.) faced by women scientists in their career path.
+KIRAN (Knowledge Involvement in Research Advancement through Nurturing) embraces women-exclusive schemes of the Department of Science & Technology (DST) with the mandate to bring gender parity in S&T through gender mainstreaming.
+Different programs and components of KIRAN presented below deal with various crucial issues (break in a career primarily due to family responsibilities, self-employment, part-time career, relocation, etc.) faced by women scientists in their career path.

 1. Women Scientist Scheme-A (WOS-A): WOS-A is aimed to provide opportunities to women scientists and technologists for pursuing research in basic or applied sciences in frontier areas of science and engineering.

-3. Women Scientists Scheme-C (WOS-C): WOS-C aims to create opportunity of self employment and/or also sustainable career for the women scientists.
-The scheme provides one year internship in the domain of Intellectual Property Rights (IPRs) which includes theory as well as hands-on training in law firms.
+3. Women Scientists Scheme-C (WOS-C): WOS-C aims to create opportunities of self-employment and/or also sustainable careers for women scientists.
+The scheme provides a one-year internship in the domain of Intellectual Property Rights (IPRs) which includes theory as well as hands-on training in law firms.